skodaconnect/homeassistant-skodaconnect/README.md

 ![PyPi](https://img.shields.io/pypi/v/skodaconnect?label=latest%20library)
 ![Downloads](https://img.shields.io/github/downloads/skodaconnect/homeassistant-skodaconnect/total)

-# **Contributors needed**
+# **Maintainers and contributors needed**

-Keeping up with changes made from VAG group to the API requires coders familiar with the code and structure for reverse engineering the changes into this code.
+Keeping up with changes made by Skoda/VAG to the API requires coders with access to various cars and the ability to reverse engineer changes and new features into this project.
 Contributions in the form of raised issues and pull requests are much needed in order to maintain the functionality for all different models of Skoda cars.
-Up until now I have maintained this code after lendy007 and I have had my own interest in it since I've been using it for controlling my own Skoda.
-My Skoda Connect subscription is now expired and I won't be renewing it because I'm switching from my current Skoda to another car in the near future.
-This means that this project needs you, someone familiar with Python and an interest in keeping this code alive, in order to not stop working after the next VAG update.
-Please contact me on the Discord or through email if this person is you.

-/TheFarfar (Farfar)
+Contributors and maintainers will naturally drift away from the project once they either no longer own a Skoda or move away from Home Assistant.
+As a results, there aren't really any long-term maintainers or contributors still active.
+But we do what we can to keep the project alive and up to date.

+For questions, further help or contributions you can join the Discord server at https://discord.gg/826X9jEtCh.

 # Skoda Connect - A Home Assistant custom component for Skoda Connect/MyŠKODA

+If you are new to Home Assistant, please read the [Home Assistant documentation](https://www.home-assistant.io/docs/) first.

-## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) modified to support Skoda Connect/MySkoda through native app API (API calls directly to vwg-connect services)
+This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) modified to support Skoda Connect/MySkoda through native app API (API calls directly to vwg-connect services)

 This integration for Home Assistant will fetch data from Skoda Connect servers related to your Skoda Connect enabled car.
 Skoda Connect never fetch data directly from car, the car sends updated data to VAG servers on specific events such as lock/unlock, charging events, climatisation events and when vehicle is parked.
 The integration will then fetch this data from the servers.
 When vehicle actions fails or return with no response, a force refresh might help.
 This will trigger a "wake up" call from VAG servers to the car.
 The scan_interval is how often the integration should fetch data from the servers, if there's no new data from the car then entities won't be updated.

+This project contains the Home Assistant custom component code.
+It depends on https://github.com/skodaconnect/skodaconnect which provides the Python library interacting with the Skoda API.

 ### Supported setups